hatchet-player/Hatchet/doc/PACKAGING.md

 ##### ```BUILD_TOOLS``` (boolean) (default: OFF, when BUILD_RELEASE=ON)

-Tomahawk provides some tools that help highlight where crashes (of course we only crash in theory!) come from.
+Hatchet provides some tools that help highlight where crashes (of course we only crash in theory!) come from.
 To make them really useful, we need debug symbols to be available.
 If your distribution supports/allows it, you could put them into the -debug package.

 ##### ```BUILD_HATCHET``` (boolean) (default: ON)